Medicaid Affordable Care Coverage Groups Overview and Eligibility Pathways (210-RICR-30-00-1)

 11.“Non-MAGI coverage group” means a Medicaid coverage group that is not subject to the modified adjusted gross income eligibility determination.
 For the purposes of this Part, it includes Medicaid for persons who qualify for Medicaid based on their eligibility for another publicly funded program, including children in the substitute care under the auspices of the DCYF such as current, and some instances, former foster care recipients and anyone receiving Supplemental Security Income (SSI).

-12.“Qualified non-citizen” means a person legally present in the United States based on immigration status who, if otherwise eligible for Medicaid, is prohibited or “barred” under federal law from receiving Medicaid coverage for a period of five (5) years from the date the immigration status was secured from the U.S. Immigration and Naturalization Service (INS).
-Certain qualified non-citizens are exempt from the ban.
+12.“Qualified non-citizen” means a person legally present in the United States based on immigration status who, if otherwise eligible for Medicaid, is prohibited or “barred” under Federal law from receiving Medicaid coverage for a period of five (5) years from the date the immigration status was secured from the United States Citizenship and Immigration services (USCIS).
+Certain qualified non-citizens are exempt from the five (5) year Medicaid ban.

-14.“RIte Care” means the Medicaid managed care delivery system for eligible families, pregnant women, children up to age 19, and young adults older than age 19 (see Part 05-2 of this Chapter).
+14.“RIte Care” means the Medicaid managed care delivery system for eligible families, pregnant people, children up to age nineteen (19), and young adults older than age nineteen (19) (see Subchapter 05 Part of this Chapter).

 15.“RIte Share” means the Medicaid premium assistance program for eligible individuals and families who have access to cost-effective commercial health insurance plans coverage.

 16.“Self-attestation” means the act of a person affirming through an electronic or written signature that the statements the person made when applying for Medicaid eligibility are truthful and correct.

 17.“Title XIX” means the section of the U.S. Social Security Act that established the Medicaid program and provides the legal basis for providing services and benefits to certain populations in each MACC group.